Who are we?

 You are also welcome to come to our free community network meetings, held throughout Aotearoa New Zealand, where Autistic people, their families / whānau, providers and professionals can get together to share stories, strategies and support.
 View upcoming events on our events page.

 Specialised sibling support is provided by Parent to Parent and includes Sibdays and Sibcamps for siblings aged 8-18yrs and Second-Generation weekends for adults.

-Our Professional Development workshop series presents information developed in consultation with autistic people and clinicians and delivered by experienced facilitators who have an in-depth knowledge of autism.
+Our Professional Development workshops present information developed in consultation with Autistic people and clinicians and delivered by experienced facilitators who have an in-depth knowledge of autism.